crosspeaksoftware/woo-address-book/readme.txt

 = Why can't I add a new address to my address book? = The address book will only begin to display after the primary shipping address has been created for the customer.

-= Will this plugin allow my customers to ship to multiple locations with a single order = No, this plugin only allows for the storage of multiple shipping addresses.
+= Will this plugin allow my customers to ship to multiple locations with a single order? = No, this plugin only allows for the storage of multiple shipping addresses.
 If a customer would like to ship to multiple locations, they should complete multiple orders.

 == Changelog ==